ruionwriting/ubuntu-dev-ops-toolkit/README.md

 Why VMware?

 I've simply burn too many cycles with VirtualBox, don't take me wrong it's a nice bit of software for most virtualization needs but there are others around.
-I've learned over the years to appreciate VMware stability and I don't mind to pay for a license of software that just works and is predictable. **I'm not affiliate with or sponsored by VMware**.
+I've learned over the years to appreciate VMware stability and I don't mind to pay for a license of software that just works and is predictable. **I'm not affiliated with or sponsored by VMware**.

 ## Minimal setup